Tecush/ZScope/README.md

 ## 🔬 The Story Behind ZScope

 ZScope was not designed in the abstract.
-It was born from a real experimental problem.
+The idea for ZScope was born in the laboratory during my own experimental work.

 During an electrochemical study, I needed to capture a baseline EIS spectrum at the start of a reaction — then measure six more spectra at different oxidation states as the reaction progressed.
 Each spectrum represented a distinct state of the system, and together they told the story of a mechanism evolving in time.